g-s-wan/cs32-repl/README.md

     - These tests can be found under `./src/tests/mockDataTests.tsx`
   - The second approach focuses on mocking the fetch() function as closely as possible, ensuring that it is, for example, called the correct number of times.
     - These tests have been separated into `./src/tests/components.test.tsx`, `./src/tests/load_file.test.tsx`, `./src/tests/mode.test.tsx`, `./src/tests/search.test.tsx`, `./src/tests/view.test.tsx`
-Both approaches test success and error cases of each command in the specs (load, view, search, and mode). `mockDataTests.tsx` also contains a test for registering commands.
+Both approaches test success and error cases of each command in the specs (load, view, search, and mode). `mockDataTests.tsx` also contains tests for registering commands, the help command, and shortcuts.

 **How to:**
 - Run tests: Navigate to the `./src/tests` directory.
 In the Project Explorer panel, right click on the desired test, then click "Run"